Electron pumping in the strong coupling and non-Markovian regime: A reaction coordinate mapping approach: Low Frequency - Parallel TQD

 The net effect of the unitary transformation $\mathbf{T}(t)$ is a mapping to a parallel QD configuration, where each QD is weakly coupled to the reservoirs, see Fig.~\ref{Fig:Maps}c.
 However, the time dependence in transformation $\mathbf{T}(t)$ causes the parallel dots to be coupled between each other.
 This becomes clear in the interaction picture with respect to $H_{TQD}(t)$, where the equation of motion of $c_i(t)$ is

 where a time derivative is denoted by a dot.
 Whenever $\dot{\mathbf{T}}(t) \approx 0$, which is the case for low driving frequencies, the mapped model can be seen as three independent QDs.
+To obtain the coupling of the parallel TQD to the residual reservoirs, the transformation $T(t)$ is applied to the residual couplings between the outer dots of the series TQD and the residual reservoirs.
 In the limit of low driving frequency, since the residual coupling is weak, each transport channel can be modeled by a simple rate equation \cite{Kaestner2008,Ohkubo2010,Potanina2019,Croy2012,Croy2016,Kaestner2015} that has the form of equation~(\ref{eq:General_rho}).
 The pumped charge and its fluctuations are then obtained using equations (\ref{eq:Cumulants}) and (\ref{eq:Cumulants_X}), see Appendix~\ref{App:Series} for the corresponding equations to our model.
 The three parallel channels are statistically independent such that the total charge and fluctuations of our model are obtained just by summing the contributions of each channel.